In the postseason, anything can happen. And that often means the favorite doesn't win it all.

 109 wins, +262 run differential

 This is the flip side of the glory of those Miracle Mets.
 The 1969 Orioles were an incredible baseball team, winning 109 games and sweeping the Twins in the first-ever ALCS.
-They were loaded everywhere, with Boog Powell, Frank Robinson and Brooks Robinson all in their primes, and Jim Palmer just started out with his mastery.
+They were loaded everywhere, with Boog Powell, Frank Robinson and Brooks Robinson all in their primes, and Jim Palmer just starting out with his mastery.
 They cruised to a Game 1 victory over Tom Seaver, and all looked well … and then the Mets blitzed them, winning the next four to secure one of the most magical championships in baseball history.
-The good news is that the Orioles would recover and win the Series the very next year, their second in five seasons (1966).
+The good news is that the Orioles would recover and win the Series the very next year, their second in five seasons after winning in 1966.

 1954 Cleveland Indians